CtrlK

 Completeness

 The 'when' is addressed via the 'Triggers on:' clause with explicit keywords, but the 'what' is extremely weak — 'Docker and Kubernetes patterns' doesn't explain what the skill actually does.
-The trigger list partially compensates but the what-component is nearly absent.
+The trigger list partially compensates but the lack of capability description holds it back.

 2 / 3